The Art Of Living

 Mastering the art of living calls for mastering the different areas of our lives.
 That means all these important areas of life – body, spirit, mind and education, communication, family and community life, skill-set and professional career, finances, recreation, and contribution to community and society.

 Each area is important as every other area.
-The body, spirit and mind are the 3 most vital areas that affects the rest.
+The body, spirit, and mind are the 3 most vital areas that affect the rest.
 Once we get these 3 right, the others are in natural alignment.

 “It matters not how long we live, but how.”
 Philip James Bailey

 First, the spiritual beliefs form a master plan or blueprint – a framework – from which we work.
 The mind then extends on this model and goes about creating a game plan designing how to achieve these higher objectives.
 From this draft or prototype, the body through all our physical abilities is necessary to perform the required tasks to accomplish the intended dream, desires, or goals.

 “Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
 We must believe that we are gifted for something, and that this thing, at whatever cost, must be attained.”
 Marie Curie

 From this picture, we can follow a road-map to enhance the quality of our lives, and subsequently to the overall fulfillment of our aims and ambitions.

 Quality of life is vastly important as it is an ongoing process that needs constant growth and development to bring about know-how, abilities, skills, and proficiency.
 This calls for advancing these various areas of our lives.

 We had nothing to lose, nothing to gain, nothing we desired anymore, except to make our lives into a work of art.”
 Lana Del Rey